ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

    When querying a partitioned data set (PDS), if the Ansible user has RACF READ authority on it, the last referenced date will be updated by the query operation.

-   If you need to filter the output from the module, you can use the zos_stat_attrs filter inside of a playbook.
+   If you need to filter the output from the module, you can use the zos_stat_by_type filter inside of a playbook.